 Each shipping container size can be tailored to meet specific demands and their adaptability has led to innovative applications, contributing significantly to industries like construction, hospitality, and agriculture.
 By understanding the common uses of these diverse sizes, it can help you optimise their benefits, catering to both conventional and unconventional requirements with unparalleled efficacy.

-Uses for 20ft Shipping Containers
+Uses for 20ft shipping containers

 The 20ft shipping container tops our list of most popular containers to buy.
 There are loads of reasons for this, but the main one being that its “middleman” size, sitting between our 10ft and 40ft containers, means that it’s the most common choice for container conversions, as it’s not too big or too small, but just right.